kestra-io/docs/content/blogs/2024-01-08-sentry-plugin.md

 ### Extra

 Sentry provides the **extra** property where you can add values as needed.
-Extra can be whatever you want, and will appear in the issue details page in the **Additional Data** section.
+That property will appear on the issue details page in the **Additional Data** section.

 **Example:**